-The Annual Reset may not seem like much at first, but in reality it’s a fairly big deal.
-What it means is that you are always starting from zero each year.
-You never have to struggle to “catch up” due to previous losses.
-Over a 79 year period (1937-2015), the S&P 500 had two periods where it lost three years in a row, 1939-1941 and 2000-2002.
+Consider that over a 79 year period (1937-2015), the S&P 500 had two periods where it lost three years in a row, 1939-1941 and 2000-2002.
 It only had one period where it lost two years in a row, 1973-1974.
 And after those distinct losses, the market bounced back with double digit returns every time.

 I share this because normally those double digit returns are just a way of getting back some of the horrible losses in the previous years.

 If you have $100k invested and lose 10% in year one, 20% in year two, and 10% in year three, you’ll be at around $65k at the end of the three years.
 In order to get back to even, you’ll need to get around 50% in the coming year.

 However, if you had $100k in cash value in your IUL over the same period of time, after those three years your cash value would still be really close to $100k – which means that the double digit returns don’t get you back to even, but springboard your policy’s cash value to new heights.